API Policies on

 Alcohol Policy

-• Before going on a program with API, participants must sign our API Participant Agreement and Code of Conduct which includes more specifics on our Alcohol and Drug policies.
+- Before going on a program with API, participants must sign our API Participant Agreement and Code of Conduct which includes more specifics on our Alcohol and Drug policies for the given program.

-• In many API program sites, most university students are of legal drinking age.
-At the on-site orientation, the correlation between drinking and unsafe or risky behavior is specifically addressed.
+- At the on-site orientation, the correlation between drinking and unsafe or risky behavior is specifically addressed.
 Participants are encouraged to carefully monitor their own alcohol consumption and act responsibly.
+Those who engage in behaviors that put their own safety or that of their program peers at risk, could be dismissed from the API program.

 We are often asked if it is safe to drink at night in the host country: